DHRI-Curriculum/DHRIFT/workshops/mapping.md

 Now we are ready for our spatial join!

-1. In the layers panel, double click on the shapefile layer, "Neighborhood Tabulation Area".Then click on **Joins** and click on the **green plus sign**.
+1. In the layers panel, double click on the shapefile layer, "Neighborhood Tabulation Area".
+Then click on **Joins** and click on the **green plus sign**.
 A new dialog will appear on the screen.
 This is where you will configure your spatial join.
 2. Select `racebyneighborhood` for the **Join layer** option since that is the map layer you are joining to the neighborhood shapefile.
 3. Select `GeoID` for the **Join field** option.
 4. The **Target field** should be `ntacode`.